NBA bans Jontay Porter after gambling probe shows he shared information, bet on games

 The league also determined that Porter — the brother of Denver Nuggets forward Michael Porter Jr. — placed at least 13 bets on NBA games using someone else's betting account.
 The bets ranged from $15 to $22,000; the total wagered was $54,094 and generated a payout of $76,059, or net winnings of $21,965.

 Those wagers did not involve any game in which Porter played, the NBA said.
-But three of the wagers were multi-game parlays, including a bet where Porter wagered on the Raptors to lose.
+But three of the wagers were multi-game parlays, including a bet where Porter — who was not playing in the games involved — wagered on the Raptors to lose.
 All three of those bets lost.

 “While legal sports betting creates transparency that helps identify suspicious or abnormal activity, this matter also raises important issues about the sufficiency of the regulatory framework currently in place, including the types of bets offered on our games and players,” Silver said.
 "Working closely with all relevant stakeholders across the industry, we will continue to work diligently to safeguard our league and game.”